rawify/GPS.js/README.md

 - type: "ZDA"
 - time: The time given as a JavaScript Date object

+GST - Position error statistics
+---

+The parsed object will have the following attributes:

+- type: "GST"
+- time: The time given as a JavaScript Date object
+- rms: RMS value of the pseudorange residuals; includes carrier phase residuals during periods of RTK (float) and RTK (fixed)
+- ellipseMajor: Error ellipse semi-major axis 1 sigma error, in meters
+- ellipseMinor: Error ellipse semi-minor axis 1 sigma error, in meters
+- ellipseOrientation: Error ellipse orientation, degrees from true north
+- latitudeError: Latitude 1 sigma error, in meters
+- longitudeError: Longitude 1 sigma error, in meters
+- heightError: Height 1 sigma error, in meters
+- valid: Indicates if the checksum is okay

 GPS State
 ===
 If the streaming API is not needed, but a solid state of the system, the `gps.state` object can be used.
 It has the following properties: